LearnOnDemandSystems/guides/github-integration/github-integration.md

 preview a repository before selcting it by clicking on the name of that repository.
 That will open the GitHub repository in a new web browser window.
-Also note that if no markdown content files are present in the repository, you will be prompted to select a different one.
+Also note that if no markdown content files are present in the repository, you will be prompted to select a different one.<br/>
 ![Select GitHub repository](media/integration/05-select-github-repository.png "Select GitHub Repository")
 1. WARNING: When you complete the following step, any existing content in your lab profile will be overwritten, and anything lost will be unrecoverable.
 Under